-- Select Gallery on the Layer page and then tap BKG or LOGO image. - 2.
+- 1. Select Gallery on the Layer page and then tap HAD to add the desired BKG or LOGO image. - 2.
 Tap the BKG or LOGO name and the name box becomes editable.
 Rename the name as you like. - 3.
-Tap the target BKG or LOGO and then tap to delete the image.
+Tap the target BKG or LOGO and then tap up to delete the image.